ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 }
 ```

-Lo and behold we get what we're after, an expected valid response with the correct **vanilla syrup** value:
+Lo and behold we get what we're after, an expected valid response with the correct **"vanilla syrup"** value:

 ```json
 {